Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Besides the obvious extra income, working during retirement may allow you to delay taking Social Security benefits.
 For every year you wait to take Social Security past your full retirement age (up until age 70), your benefits can increase by 8 percent annually.
 Finding a strategy that works for you can truly pay off.3

-3. SSA.gov, 2021
+3. SSA.gov, 2025

 Emotional Benefits

-Studies have shown that a sense of purpose has been found to lengthen lifespan and quality of life.
+Studies have shown that a sense of purpose has been associated with a longer lifespan and a better quality of life.
 Working on something you care about, starting a new business, or mentoring others in the workplace can ward off depression and provide a healthy sense of fulfillment and direction in your later years.4

 Social Benefits